-- Full name
+- 1. Full name

 - Social security number or Troy University student ID number

 - 3. Dates of attendance

 - 4. Location of attendance

 - 5. Address where the transcript(s) is to be sent

 - 6. The number of transcripts requested

-All transcript orders will be charged a \$7.50 fee.
+All transcript orders will be charged an \$8.00 fee.

-An official transcript, one that bears the official university raised seal with the Registrar's signature on security paper and is issued by the Registrar's Office, is sent directly to another institution.
+An official transcript is one that bears the official university raised seal with the Registrar's signature on security paper and is issued by the Registrar's Office and sent directly to another institution.
 It reflects all transferred credit accepted, non-traditional credit accepted, and credit courses taken at Troy University.
 To receive a consolidated official transcript, a student must

-- 1. receive an admission status other than "temporary," - clear all outstanding financial obligations to Troy University, and - 3. prepare a Transcript Request Form at any Troy University office and pay the appropriate fee.
+- 1. Receive an admission status other than "temporary," - Clear all outstanding financial obligations to Troy University, and - 3.
+Prepare a Transcript Request Form at any Troy University office and pay the appropriate fee.